ywarezk/nz-range-slider/README.md

 Cordova plugin for native range slider selection and native slider selection.
 This alows us to place a native range slider component in our hybrid app, or if we want a regular UISlider.
-The native component is based on NMRangeSlider: https://github.com/muZZkat/NMRangeSlider Feel free to contribute to this project and help expend this plugin with more features.
+The native component is based on NMRangeSlider: https://github.com/muZZkat/NMRangeSlider Feel free to contribute to this project and help expand this plugin with more features.
 You can find detailed information about how I created this plugin in this link: http://blog.nerdeez.com/?p=142

 ##Supported platforms

-For now only iOS is supported.
-Developers who wants to expend it to android are more then welcome
+iOS, Android

-##Installation iOS
+##Installation

 1. In your terminal type